Stars1233/ScienceBoard/README.md

 ### Installation
 The infrastructure of the framework is based on [OSWorld](https://github.com/xlang-ai/OSWorld) together with VMware Workstation Pro (which is free for personal use since May, 2024) in Ubuntu or Windows.
 Please make sure that your device meets the minimal requirements of these preliminaries.

-1. Downloads [VMware Workstation Pro 17](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Workstation%20Pro&freeDownloads=true) and our pre-made images from Hugging Face (WIP)
+1. Download [VMware Workstation Pro 17](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Workstation%20Pro&freeDownloads=true) and our pre-made images from Hugging Face (WIP);
-2. Clone this repository and install packages
+2. Clone this repository and install packages needed:

     ```shell
     git clone https://github.com/OS-Copilot/ScienceBoard